User Note - Variance Estimation

 Analysis and Variance Estimation with IPUMS NHIS

 The National Health Interview Survey (NHIS) is a complex, multistage probability sample that incorporates stratification, clustering, and oversampling of some subpopulations (Black, Hispanic, and Asian) in some years.
 For more information about the NHIS sample design, users are advised to review the user note on SAMPLE DESIGN.
-Because of the complex sample design of the NHIS, users of IPUMS NHIS data must make use of sampling weights to produce representative estimates.
+Because of the complex sample design of the NHIS, users of IPUMS NHIS data must make use of sampling weights to produce estimates that are representative of the civilian, noninstitutionalized population.
 Analysts are advised to review the user note on SAMPLING WEIGHTS with IPUMS NHIS data for additional information on the use of weights and on the different weights available.

 While appropriate use of sampling weights will produce correct point estimates (e.g., means, proportions), statistical techniques that account for the complex sample design are also necessary to produce correct standard errors and statistical tests.
 Specifically, variables to account for the complex sample design (STRATA and PSU) are available in the IPUMS NHIS dataset and must be used to obtain appropriate variance estimates (standard errors) when computing annual estimates, pooled estimates, or multivariate estimates.

 Due to confidentiality issues, many of the original sample design variables are suppressed in the NHIS public use files.
 NCHS has released public use design variables representing pseudo-strata and pseudo-PSU variables for the years 1963 to the present.
 These are constructed variables for analytic purposes that do not reflect the actual stratification and primary sampling units used to draw the sample.
 Using these variables in analysis performs reasonably well as an alternative to using the original design variables.

 IPUMS NHIS Technical Variables for Analysis and Variance Estimation